Capranica, Lazio: History

-Charlemagne, king of the Franks and Italy, the founder of the Carolingian Empire, crossed Capranica in the year 800 on his way to Rome to be crowned Emperor of the Romans.
-He may have followed the Via Francigena, which bishop Willibald of Eichstätt in Bavaria, first mentioned in his travel record of 725.
+Charlemagne, king of the Franks and of Italy, the founder of the Carolingian Empire, crossed Capranica in the year 800 on his way to Rome, where he was crowned Emperor of the Romans.
+He may have followed the Via Francigena, of which the English-born Bishop Willibald of Eichstätt in Bavaria had made the first mention in his Hodoeporicon, a travel account dated to about 725.

 Not much was heard about Capranica for a long time afterwards.
-The next mention of Capranica, however, brings bad tidings of warring factions, bandit attacks, bloodshed and destruction.
-Francesco Petrarca, in English known as Petrarch (1304–1374), a scholar, poet and one of the earliest humanists, spent a month in Capranica as a guest of the noble House of Anguillara and wrote of bold farmers there who, as they worked their fields, always had a sword and a spear lying in the ruts ready to defend themselves and their homes.
+When Capranica is mentioned again in the historical record, it is in connection with warring factions, bandit attacks, bloodshed and destruction.
+Francesco Petrarca, in English known as Petrarch (1304–1374), a scholar, poet and one of the earliest humanists, spent a month in Capranica as a guest of the noble House of Anguillara and wrote of bold farmers there who, as they worked their fields, always had a sword and a spear lying in the furrows ready to defend themselves and their homes.